-- Read the TIA Chief Executive's blog - Auckland's appalling targeted accommodation rate
+- TIA Chief Executive's blog - Auckland's appalling targeted accommodation rate

 - TIA facilitated a meeting in January 2017 for senior TIA hotel executives and owners with Auckland Mayor Phil Goff to find out more about his proposed targeted rate on accommodation providers.

-- Download our 28 November 2016 media release – Auckland visitor levy unfair & ill conceived
+- Media release, 28 November: Auckland visitor levy unfair & ill conceived